 On a plot of land beneath a meadow adjacent to Emil-Figge-Straße, researchers stumbled upon compelling evidence of continuous human habitation spanning thousands of years.

-Interestingly, over the past five decades, scientists have repeatedly found stone tools and fragments of pottery in this area and its surroundings, dating back to the Neolithic, Iron Age, , and the Middle Ages.
+Over the past five decades, researchers have repeatedly found stone tools and pottery fragments in this area and its surroundings dating to the Neolithic, Iron Age, and the Middle Ages.

 What Excited the Experts?

-Now, a team of archaeologists from the contractor EggensteinExca has uncovered evidence from past eras, as reported by Arkeonews.
+A team of archaeologists from contractor EggensteinExca recently uncovered more evidence from past eras, Arkeonews reports.

-After making initial discoveries, the team decided to expand their search area.
-Ultimately, they uncovered numerous structures indicating the presence of a large Neolithic settlement.
-(The Neolithic, or New Stone Age, approximately 8000-4000 BC, is characterized by the transition from hunting and gathering to agriculture and animal husbandry).
+After making initial discoveries, the team expanded their search area.
+Ultimately, they uncovered numerous structures indicating a large Neolithic settlement.
+(The Neolithic, or New Stone Age, about 8000–4000 BC, marks the transition from hunting and gathering to agriculture and animal husbandry.)

-Among the most significant finds are the ruins of what is known as an “earth house,” or simply a dugout.
-These semi-subterranean structures are typically associated with craft activities in prehistoric Europe.
+Among the most significant finds are the ruins of what is known as an “earth house,” or dugout.
+These semi-subterranean structures are typically associated with craft production in prehistoric Europe.
 The sunken buildings provide valuable insights into life in these settlements.

 Researchers hope that the dugout excavated on the grounds of the Technical University of Dortmund will help them better understand how ancient communities functioned in this region.

-In addition to traces of architectural features indicating former building layouts, archaeologists discovered numerous fragments of .
-However, dating these pieces is challenging due to the absence of distinctive shapes and decorative elements.
+In addition to traces of architectural features that point to former building layouts, archaeologists discovered numerous fragments of pottery.
+However, dating these pieces is challenging because they lack distinctive shapes and decorative elements.

 Upcoming radiocarbon dating of charcoal samples found during the excavations will help establish the precise timeline of human habitation in this settlement.